-This condition is caused by an increase in pressure in either the deeper muscles in the legs or the veins located beneath the skin.
-The increase in pressure results from leaky valves located within the veins.
-When the valves fail to function properly, the blood experiences difficulty fighting gravity to flow up the legs.
+This condition is caused by increased pressure in the deeper muscles in the legs or the veins located beneath the skin.
+The increase in pressure results from leaky valves situated in the veins.
+When the valves fail to function correctly, the blood experiences difficulty fighting gravity to flow up the legs.
 This means there is too much blood causing a much higher pressure.
 The veins start to leak due to this increase in pressure.

 Both blood cells and fluid start to leak from the veins beneath the skin.
 This causes a reaction to occur beneath the skin resulting in inflammation.
 This is what leads to varicose eczema.
-Since the scaliness of this skin often leads to breakage, the development of ulcers is fairly common.
-This condition can also be the result of the formation of thrombosis or a blood clot forming deep in the veins.
+This condition can also result from thrombosis or a blood clot forming deep in the veins.
+Since the scaliness of this skin often leads to breakage, the development of ulcers is relatively standard.

 Diagnosis of Varicose Eczema

-The diagnosis begins with a physical examination from a doctor.
-The condition is indicated by the visible symptoms and signs.
+The diagnosis begins with a physical examination by a doctor.
+The visible symptoms and signs indicate the condition.
 The physician will ask about the individual’s history of surgery, previous injuries to the area being impacted, blood clots and heart disease.
 Tests are generally performed to determine the cause of the poor circulation to the legs.
-The tests may include:
+The tests may include the following: